rahulbhagwat28/Project-Management-Backend/README.md

 # Project-Management-Backend

 A Basic backend system for a project management usecase with CRUD operations and role based security
+This is a beginner project for getting familiar with building a backend with spring framework

 Tech Stack :
 Language used : Java (Spring Boot , Spring DATA JPA , Spring Security , Lombok , H2 (In Memory Database))